utopianit-base/PS-UpdateHostDDNS-DO/README.md

 https://www.digitalocean.com/docs/api/create-personal-access-token/

-Next, within the main PS script, you'll need to update it with the domain and record that you want to update.
+Next, within the main PS script, you'll need to update it with the domain (yourdomainhere.com) and the record (home) that you want to update.

+$newdomain = "yourdomainhere.com"
+UpdateHostDDNS -hostrecord home

 The script will run, read the API key and check the current DNS record.
 If it's changed, it'll update it.